-Does Private Health Insurance Cover Laser Eye Surgery?
+Which Private Health Insurance Companies Will Cover Your Laser Eye Surgery

 Though the initial cost of laser eye surgery can seem high, it is possible to use private health cover to reduce the cost.

 Of course, this is entirely dependent on who your insurer is, how long you’ve had your policy for, and what level of cover you have.